Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 \subsubsection{Matching-Adjusted Indirect Comparison (MAIC)}

-Matching-Adjusted Indirect Comparison (MAIC) is based on propensity score weighting, reweights IPD to match aggregate characteristics of the comparator trial \citep{signorovitch2010}.
+Matching-Adjusted Indirect Comparison (MAIC) is a method-of-moments weighting approach, to match the aggregate characteristics of the comparator trial \citep{signorovitch2010}.
 The core idea of MAIC is to re-weight the patients in the IPD $AC$ trial such that their aggregated baseline characteristics match those of the ALD $BC$ trial.
 This re-weighting process is essentially an optimization problem.

 Let $X_i$ be the vector of baseline characteristics for the $i$-th patient in the IPD $AC$ trial, for $i = 1, \dots, n_A$, where $n_A$ is the number of patients in $AC$ trial.
 Let $\bar{X}_B$ be the vector of mean baseline characteristics reported for the ALD $BC$ trial.